DataFire/Integrations/integrations/generated/google_content/README.md

   * carrier `string`: The carrier handling the shipment.
 See shipments[].carrier in the  Orders resource representation for a list of acceptable values.
   * shipmentId `string`: The ID of the shipment.
   * trackingId `string`: The tracking id for the shipment.

+### OrdersCustomBatchRequestEntryUpdateLineItemShippingDetails
+* OrdersCustomBatchRequestEntryUpdateLineItemShippingDetails `object`
+  * deliverByDate `string`: Updated delivery by date, in ISO 8601 format.
+If not specified only ship by date is updated.
+  * lineItemId `string`: The ID of the line item to set metadata.
+Either lineItemId or productId is required.
+  * productId `string`: The ID of the product to set metadata.
+This is the REST ID used in the products service.
+Either lineItemId or productId is required.
+  * shipByDate `string`: Updated ship by date, in ISO 8601 format.
+If not specified only deliver by date is updated.

 ### OrdersCustomBatchRequestEntryUpdateShipment
 * OrdersCustomBatchRequestEntryUpdateShipment `object`